 2. How Much Do DoorDash Drivers Make?

 As a DoorDash driver, you’re able to choose when and how often you work.
 Because of the extreme flexibility, earnings vary greatly between one DoorDash driver and another.
 How much you can make will also depend on where you’re delivering and what times of day you’re working.
-I tried to pick up shifts during lunch, dinner and the weekends.
-In my experience, you can expect to earn anywhere from $10-$25 hourly.
+To maximize your earnings, try to pick up shifts during lunch and dinner in areas with a lot of businesses.

-DoorDash pay includes the base pay per delivery plus any Peak Pay.
+Here’s how it works: DoorDash pay includes the base pay per delivery plus any Peak Pay.
 All deliveries include a minimum payment amount (base pay) that’s typically between $2-$3.
 Peak Pay is available during busy times and adds $1-$5 per delivery.
 You can find out when Peak Pay timeslots are available by clicking the “Promos” tab in the app.

 In that same Promos tab, you can also see if there are any “challenges” available.
 A challenge may say something like “Earn an extra $20 when you complete 15 deliveries this week.”
 If you complete a challenge, the incentive money will be included in your next paycheck.

 In addition to DoorDash pay, customer tips are also added to earnings.
 DoorDash drivers get to keep 100% of customer tips.

 Of course, there are expenses that come with the job including the wear on your car and gas.
-According to the annual summary I received from DoorDash at the end of the year, while I had earned $1,112.78, I had driven approximately 572 miles.
-If my car gets 25 MPG and gas cost around $2.50 per gallon at the time, that was an expense of $57.20.
+When I tried DoorDash myself in 2020, I earned $1,112.78, but I had driven approximately 572 miles while delivering.
+If your car gets 25 MPG and gas costs around $3.50 per gallon for example (you can check today’s national average gas price on AAA’s website), that’s an expense of $84 over the course of 600 miles.

 Also, as a freelance DoorDash driver, you’ll also need to hold out your own taxes.
 Even taking these expenses into consideration, it’s still possible to make $10-$20 hourly.